 Special Supplemental Nutrition Program for Women, Infants, and Children - additional $1,100,000,000 available.

 One of the most common critiques of the HEROES Act is that it includes additional funding for organizations not directly connected with the COVID-19 pandemic - for example, for USPS (the United States Postal Service).
 Please remember that the stimulus payment is only one of many measures outlined in the HEROES Act!
-If you're interested in other changes proposed in the bill, make sure to take a look at the actual legislation.
+If you're interested in other changes proposed in the bill, make sure to.